In the Media

 2014: Variety

 Until such time as someone establishes a chance to watch movies on the moon, the Reykjavik Intl.
 Film Festival looks to be the next best thing.
-Though the Icelandic capital boasts all the amenities of a modern European city, the surrounding countryside — renown for its spectacular emerald green cliffs, jet-black volcanic soil and massive shelves of ice — suggests the surface of another planet.
+Although the Icelandic capital boasts all the amenities of a modern European city, the surrounding countryside — renowned for its spectacular emerald green cliffs, jet-black volcanic soil and massive shelves of ice — suggests the surface of another planet.

 2013: Screen daily